 Mitral valve insufficiency is a heart defect, when the mitral valve is unable to pump out the blood from the heart.
-Mitral insufficiency is the most common form of all valvular disorders.
+This is the most common form of all valvular disorders.
 Every sixtieth patient with heart disease has mitral valve insufficiency.
-Usually people with insufficient mitral valve also develop the mitral narrowing, which is a narrowing process of the right atrioventricular orifice.
+Usually people with insufficient mitral valve also develop the mitral stenosis, when the right atrioventricular orifice becomes narrowed.

 Patients with insufficient mitral valve can also feel dizziness in the morning or before the sleep and their heartbeat may become unstable due to the disruptions in the heart rhythm.

-If a person has mild mitral valve insufficiency, he does not require any special treatment.
-In exceptional severe cases a patient needs to undergo surgical treatment.
-The most common type of surgery for this heart defect is replacement of mitral valve.
-Generally, the replacement can be done by implanting either the biological prostheses (using aorta of animals) or mechanical valve (made of special medical alloys).
+- Prosthetic (replacement) of mitral valve (minimally invasive) is the most common type of surgery for this heart defect Generally, the replacement can be done by implanting either the biological prostheses (using aorta of animals) or mechanical valve (made of special medical alloys).
 Biological prostheses are mostly performed for women who plan on pregnancy in future and children, whose heart would not be able to get used to mechanical valve.
 After implantation of mechanical prosthesis patient requires constant administration of drugs, which can reduce blood clotting by blocking the synthesis of liver substances that create blood clots.
 After implantation of biological prosthesis the postoperative therapy takes only one or two months.

-A surgeon can also perform a mitral regurgitation, when an annuloplasty ring (plastic valve) in inserted into the heart at the base of the leaflets of the mitral valve.
+- Mitral regurgitation is a surgery when an annuloplasty ring (plastic valve) in inserted into the heart at the base of the leaflets of the mitral valve.
 This ring supports the internal muscles of the heart, providing valve movement.
 Surgical treatment is contraindicated if there are irreversible comorbidities, which can lead the to death in the near future.